ccapeng/bookstore-hook-redux/README.md

 		- To chekc it, just go to http://127.0.0.1/
 		    Do not run this with above one at the same time, since the front end use the same port.
+	- Flask as backend server
+		- To build, `docker-compose -f docker-compose.yml -f docker-compose-flask.yml build`
+		    or execute `build-flask.sh`
+		- Run it, `docker-compose -f docker-compose.yml -f docker-compose-flask.yml up`
+			or execute `run-flask.sh`
+		- To chekc it, just go to http://127.0.0.1/